 Cases on the anti-deprivation rule are coming with increasing frequency.
 In the latest case, reported as Folgate London Market Limited (formerly Towergate Stafford Knight Co Limited) v Chaucer Insurance PLC [2011] EWCA Civ 328, an insurance broker had agreed to indemnify a company against liability in respect of a personal injury claim where the insurers had declined cover on the basis of an exception in the policy.

-UK: Court of Appeal Case on the “Balance-Sheet” Test of Insolvency
+Read More UK: English Court of Appeal decision on the Anti-deprivation Rule

 In BNY Corporate Trustee Services Limited v Eurosail–UK 2007–3BL Plc and others, the Court of Appeal ruled on the interpretation of the so-called “balance-sheet” test of insolvency under section 123(2) of the Insolvency Act 1986.
 This is essentially that a company is deemed unable to pay its debts if the value of its assets is less than the amount of its liabilities, taking into account its contingent and prospective liabilities.